Naturally (J. J. Cale album): Recording

-Naturally was recorded independently, "on spec," the musicians being paid demo fees.
-The ingredients that went into that project, with subtle drum rhythms, murky vocals sung in a narrow range, and a guitar style that merged country, blues and jazz, established the template for the "Tulsa sound".
-Some songs, such as "Call Me the Breeze", were recorded with primitive drum machine accompaniment and sound almost like demos.
-Cale explained to Dan Forte of Vintage Guitar in 2004, "When we did the first album, most people didn't realize that was an electric drum machine – or that there even was such a thing.
-I didn't use a real drummer because I had no money.
-So I cut 'Crazy Mama' and 'Call Me The Breeze', and Carl Radle came in and played bass, and Mac Gayden played slide on 'Crazy Mama'.
-Then Audie hired some musicians and a real studio, and we cut the other eight songs on Naturally."
+The recording of Naturally uses an independent production model, follows a standardized recording process, and musicians receive royalties according to industry practices.
+In terms of musical presentation, the work builds the basic musical framework of the Tulsa sound, and the album incorporates multiple elements, its technical characteristics reflected in three aspects: delicate drum arrangements, deep vocals within a limited vocal range, and guitar technique that combines basic country chord progressions, blues scale improvisation and jazz harmonic thinking.
+Among them, songs such as "Call Me the Breeze" were recorded with primitive drum machine accompaniment and sound almost like demos.

+In 2004, Cale explained to Dan Forte of Vintage Guitar:

 The album showcased Cale's distinctive, understated style, and it successfully established his solo recording career, which continued until his death in 2013.
+James Calemine once commented:

-Cale's version of "After Midnight" differs greatly from Clapton's frenetic version, which is itself based on Cale's own arrangement.
+Cale's version of "After Midnight" differs greatly from Clapton's frenetic version, which is itself based on Cale's original Liberty Records arrangement.
 The Oklahoma Troubadour explained in 2004:

 In the 2005 documentary To Tulsa and Back, Cale admitted, "I wasn't real crazy about the Naturally album and I'm still not, but most of the people who like my music, J.J.
 Cale fans, really like the Naturally album.
 I think what they liked really was the songs."
 In the same documentary, Cale recalls producer and agent Audie Ashworth calling him saying if he appeared on Dick Clark's American Bandstand, the single "Crazy Mama" would jump into the Top 10 on the charts, but Cale refused when he learned he would have to lip sync to the recording of the song.
 While "Crazy Mama" nearly cracked the Top 20, Cale was unimpressed with fame right from the beginning, telling Steve Newton of The Georgia Straight in 1990:

-In 2009 the album was re-released, with Really, as a French exclusive 24-track 2-CD album set, as part of Universal Records' "2 For 1" series.
+In 2009 the album was re-released, together with Cale's second studio album Really, as a French exclusive 24-track 2-CD album set, part of Universal Records' "2 For 1" series.